michel1991/ocp-java-11/modulars/README.md

 * E. emily.$.jar and emily
 * F. emily.$.jar and emily.
 * G. emily.$.jar and emily..
 Any version information at the end of the JAR filename is removed, making options A and B correct.
 Underscores (_) are turned into dots (.), making options C and D incorrect.
 Other special characters like a dollar sign ($) are also turned into dots.
 However, adjacent dots are merged, and leading/trailing dots are removed.
 Therefore, option E is correct.

+# Which of the following statements are true in a module-info.java file?
+(Choose all that apply.)
+A. The opens keyword allows the use of reflection.
+B. The opens keyword declares an API is called.
+C. The use keyword allows the use of reflection.
+D. The use keyword declares an API is called.
+E. The uses keyword allows the use of reflection.
+F. The uses keyword declares an API is called.
+G. The file can be empty (zero bytes).
+Options C and D are incorrect because there is no use keyword.
+Options A and F are correct because opens is for reflection and uses declares an API that consumes a service.
+Option G is also correct as the file can be completely empty.
+This is just something you have to memorize.

+# Which are true statements?
+(Choose all that apply.)
+A. An automatic module exports all packages to named modules.
+B. An automatic module exports only the specified packages to named modules.
+C. An automatic module exports no packages to named modules.
+D. An unnamed module exports only the named packages to named modules.
+E. An unnamed module exports all packages to named modules.
+F. An unnamed module exports no packages to named modules.
+An automatic module exports all packages, making option A correct.
+An unnamed module is not available to any modules on the module path.
+Therefore, it doesn’t export any packages, and option F is correct.